SiliconLabsSoftware/docs-matter/sld250-matter-references/matter-zap.md

 ## Overview

-EFR32 example applications provide a baseline demonstration of a lock device, built using the Matter SDK and the Silicon Labs GeckoSDK.
+EFR32 example applications provide a baseline demonstration of a lock device, built using the Matter SDK and the Silicon Labs SDK.
 It can be controlled by a CHIP controller over OpenThread network.

 The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the